adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 />
 </Zoom>

-2. Open the **Actions** section in the right pane if it's not open.
+2. In the right panel, open the **Actions** section if it's not already open.

 <Zoom>
   <img src={require('./FF_img/actions-makepurchase.png').default}